It Smells Like Cartoon Planet!

 - Lighter and Softer: Compared to both Space Ghost Coast to Coast and The Brak Show.

 - Limited Animation: Lampshaded when Brak smugly declares "I'm not animated to explode!"
+Space Ghost blows him up later on Space Ghost Coast to Coast, though.

 - Metaphorgotten: "Run it up the flagpole and see if it's a flag!"